 One thing Pokémon: Giratina and the Sky Warrior does really well is making us want to travel with Ash and Shaymin to the flower fields.
 Too bad the movie doesn't let us.

 I've got two main gripes with this one.
 The far bigger one is Zero himself.
 The villain in this feature is an overly designed, white haired, badly tempered wunderkind.
 Impossible magical technology and fantastical flying CGI fortress included.
 Hastily screwed backstory and inane dialogue, too.

-Gripe number two is lack of a character arc for Shaymin.
-The film essentially starts as a completely different beast than it ends up end.
-We're treated to a vulnerable
+Gripe number two is the lack of a character arc for Shaymin.
+The film essentially starts as a completely different beast than it ends up being.
+We're treated to a

 This is a shame, because the film could have been a great character focused adventure, something pokemon have a knack for.
-Each time they decide not to focus on it, that is.
+Each time they decide to focus on it, that is - which is almost never.
 This leaves me to my second point.
 Shaymin's neither terrible nor unbearlable, thus the film should have been a good adventure, even if a bit shallow.
-This is where my first gripe comes in.
+This is where my first gripe returns and strikes again.
 Half way throughout the film, as you enjoy the landscapes, Zero butts in.
 Proceeding to derail the film, Zero makes every scene he's in cringeworthy or boring.
 His plan makes no sense.
 His backstory is a hastily thrown out one-liner.
 His beliefs inane ramblings of a madman.
 Action he offers lasts too long and more often than not, borders on stupid.
-Due to bad writing, it's not particularly engaging, either.
+Due to bad direction, it's not particularly engaging, either.